-at Fire and Feast
+Camping at Fire & Feast

 If you love good food, woodfires and getting away from it all then Fire and Feast is the place for you.
 With big Suffolk skies above and a backdrop of birdsong and meadow flowers rustling in the breeze, our family farm is just the place for a long lazy weekend or a family holiday making memories around the campfire.
 The secluded campsite is intentionally small to provide you with all the space you need to relax and the large meadow pitches are cut into long grass to create further privacy.
 If you fancy stretching your legs, our network of re-wilded tracks and fields across the farm link to local footpaths, providing country walks for little legs or keen hikers, and miles of rural lanes are perfect for cycling.

-For days out, you are spoilt for choice.
+Situated right in-between three charming market towns, for days out, you are spoilt for choice.
 The Suffolk Coast, with its quaint seaside towns and unspoilt beaches, is less than thirty minutes away; Framlingham and Orford Castles are both good to explore; shopping in Norwich and Bury St Edmunds and a multitude of small market towns with quirky independent shops offer wide retail choice; Easton Farm Park and Africa Alive for family days out and Snape Maltings, outdoor theatre and a multitude of music festivals offer something for art lovers.

-Favourite Food Places
+Favourite Foodie Places

 As we love food soo much we thought we would share a few of our favourite local foodie haunts: